Going to the trade show: preparing a booth briefing

 Based on this briefing, our design team gets to work creating a mood board and initial booth concept.
 This fits seamlessly with all the points discussed in the briefing.
 Some of these important points are further explained in this article so that the briefing is as complete as possible.

-Make a start on the briefing for the booth builder:
+Get started on the briefing for the booth builder:

 1. General data